bpfman/bpfman/docs/developer-guide/logging.md

 #### Change Log Level

-To change the log level, edit the `bpfd-config` ConfigMap.
+To change the log level of the agent or daemon, edit the `bpfd-config` ConfigMap.
 The `bpfd-operator` will detect the change and restart the bpfd daemonset with the updated values.

 ```console